J.Lo (album): Singles

 On November 16, 2000, Lopez globally premiered "Love Don't Cost a Thing" as the album's first single at the MTV Europe Video Music Awards.
 It was released as a single that December.
 The song received mixed feedback from critics.
 Entertainment Weekly noted its bold female empowerment message, while Slant Magazine called it a "cheap".
 "Love Don't Cost a Thing" was a wide commercial success, reaching the top ten of most music markets internationally; most notably reaching number one in the United Kingdom.
 It peaked at number three in the United States, making it her third top-ten hit at the time.
 The song's music video was directed by Paul Hunter.
 It featured Lopez frolicking on the beach after her wealthy lover stands her up once again.
 Cris Judd, who later became her second husband, appeared as a back-up dancer.
 Lopez and Judd became close during the video's production, and soon began a relationship after she split from Sean Combs.

 "Play" was released on March 27, 2001, as the second single from J.Lo.
-Although not as much of a success as "Love Don't Cost a Thing", "Play" was a commercial success internationally, while peaking at number 18 in the United States and number 3 in the United Kingdom.
+Although not as successful as "Love Don't Cost a Thing", "Play" still performed well commercially, peaking at number 18 in the United States and number 3 in the United Kingdom.
 It performed strongly on the Hot 100 Airplay chart, reaching number seven.
 A Francis Lawrence-directed "futuristic" themed music video for "Play" was released.
 It similarly featured Judd as a back-up dancer.
 Eventually, a few months after, Judd would become her next husband.

 On June 20, 2001, the Latin pop inspired "Ain't it Funny" was released as the third single from J.Lo.
 It was originally written for the soundtrack of The Wedding Planner, a film Lopez starred in.
 However, Adam Shankman, the director, chose not to include it in the film because it had too much Latin influence, and "Love Don't Cost a Thing" was used instead.
 Although "Ain't it Funny" did not chart on the Hot 100, it was a success worldwide, reaching the top ten in multiple countries, including the United Kingdom where it peaked at number three.
 It was her second consecutive single to reach number three there, after "Play".
 The song was used as background music in three television advertisements in Japan to promote the 2001 Subaru Legacy for a special campaign which was known as Three Keys Legacy.
 Lopez herself was also featured in all three ads.

 That July, following the album's re-release with the addition of "I'm Real (Murder Remix)", the new track along with the original version of "I'm Real" were simultaneously released as one single.
-Two music videos produced.
-"I'm Real (Murder Remix)", however, had more of an impact on the charts.
+Two music videos of the song were produced.
+However, "I'm Real (Murder Remix)" had more of an impact on the charts.
 This allowed the single reached number one in the United States.